1937 Indian provincial elections: Analysis

 Within Bombay, Ambedkar's party won 10 out of 15 seats reserved for Dalits.
 Although winning 80 out of the 151 Dalit seats nationwide, the Congress was unable to win a majority of Dalit seats outside United Provinces, Bihar, Orissa & Madras, with a significant number of Dalit MLA's being elected as independents.

 Of the 478 seats reserved for Muslims, the League won 111, emerging as the single largest Muslim party, but it was vastly outnumbered by independents (126) & other Muslim parties (236).
 The League won 29 seats in the United Provinces where it had competed for 35 out of the 66 seats for Muslims.
-Emerging as the single largest Muslim party in Muslim minority states of Assam, United Provinces, Bombay & Madras, it won the majority of urban Muslim seats but in rural areas faced strong competition from independents and landlord parties.
+Emerging as the single largest Muslim party in the states of Assam, United Provinces, Bombay & Madras where Muslims were in minority, it won the majority of urban Muslim seats by capitalizing over the increasing paranoia among the Muslims over a possible state capture by Hindus after independence, but in rural areas faced strong competition from independents and landlord parties.
 Its performance in Punjab, where it won just two of the seven seats it vied for, was unsuccessful.
 It performed better in Bengal, capturing 40 of the 120 seats for Muslims, winning all 6 urban Muslim seats, seats in areas where Muslims were in minority & where Muslim League supporting zamindars stood as candidates.
 A notable example was the Nawab family of Dhaka, whose several individuals were elected from rural Muslim seats.
 But the League lost a large amount of the rural Muslim support to the Krishak Praja Party & independents, who prioritised rural issues over communal ones.
 Hence, it could not form a government on its own in Bengal.
 Muslim preference was clearly represented for regional parties which were not supportive of the Congress.
 The Muslim League was confronted with the fact that Hindu majority provinces would be ruled by Hindus, but Muslim League would not rule the provinces with Muslim majorities.
 The Congress domination over the government made the prospects of federal Muslim politicians appear dismal.
 Regional parties kept the League out of power in those provinces with Muslim majorities while in the Hindu majority provinces it was unwanted by the Congress.
 Antagonised by this rebuff the League stepped up its efforts to attract a popular following.

 Apart from the Congress, the only other parties able to elect members from more than one religious denomination were the Justice Party in Madras (5 Hindus including 2 Dalits, 8 Muslims & 4 Christians), the United Party in Orissa (5 Hindus inclusive of 1 Dalit & 1 Muslim), the Hindu-Sikh Nationalist Party in North West Frontier Province (4 Hindus & 3 Sikhs) & the Unionist Party in Punjab (13 Hindus inclusive of 4 Dalits, 73 Muslims inclusive of 1 woman & 2 Christians).